By Bill Plock

 Andy Balika didn’t race bikes; he raced life on a bike; and in many other ways.

 Maybe like the expert skier and mountain biker he was, he didn’t see the rocks or trees he could hit, he simply saw the space and adventure they provided.
-And, in a twist of irony, he made his living as an arborist pruning trees, clearing paths and most of all working with his hands, working in nature and providing for his family–for clearing the way for others–so Andy like.
+And, in a twist of irony, he made his living as an arborist pruning trees, clearing paths, and most of all working with his hands, working in nature and providing for his family–for clearing the way for others–so Andy like.

 I had the honor to speak with Karen, Andy’s wife, and she said she missed those hands, “those calloused hands, so strong but yet so gentle and loving, we held hands a lot, I miss that so much,” she said.

 She describes their relationship as perfect.
 He always told her that if she would take care of him, he would take care of the rest.
 For 15 years they more than made it work.
-Their lives were packed with adventures, spontaneity and jokes, lots of jokes and laughs.
+Their lives were packed with adventures, spontaneity, and jokes, lots of jokes and laughs.
 “There was no such thing as an ordinary moment with Andy,” she said.

 They shared everything outdoors from cycling, skiing, fishing, hiking, and surfing, to sunrises and sunsets sipping something and admiring nature.
-Andy and their son Jett formed a bond with adventures like bow hunting for turkeys, or fly fishing for a Rooster fish in Costa Rica—which he never caught—and of course riding bikes and playing football or whatever Jett wanted to do.
+Andy and their son Jett formed a bond with adventures like bow hunting for turkeys, or fly fishing for a Roosterfish in Costa Rica—which he never caught—and of course riding bikes and playing football or whatever Jett wanted to do.

-When asked if Andy had a dream he never fulfilled, Karen said, “He never caught that Rooster fish and he never got to see his son grow to become a man.
+When asked if Andy had a dream he never fulfilled, Karen said, “He never caught that Roosterfish and he never got to see his son grow to become a man.
 It’ll be my life’s mission to fulfill that dream of his.
 I’m pretty certain he fulfilled everything else.
 There was nothing left unsaid between us in the end.
 We never let a day go by when we didn’t tell each other how we felt.
 No regrets”.

 Life for him began and ended in the outdoors—literally.
 He died on August 10th on a mountain bike at the Honey Stinger Mountain Bike Race in Steamboat Springs–a place where Andy and Karen began their relationship.
-He had completed his race, along with Karen, even had time to crack a celebratory beer and decided to go find Jett and ride behind him.
+He had completed his race, along with Karen, and even had time to crack a celebratory beer, and decided to go find Jett and ride behind him.
 Looking back, weirdly, he sort of struggled to keep up with his son and at an aid station stopped to ask the attendee if he had seen Jett.
 Suddenly Andy slumped over his bike and fell to the earth and died due to a major cardiac failure.
-Meanwhile his son finished his race and Karen was in camp thinking all was ok.
+Meanwhile, his son finished his race and Karen was in camp thinking all was ok.

 Then a medic beckoned Karen.
 Her first thought was something happened to Jett.
-She could hardly described the next two chaotic hours it took to bring Andy’s body out.
-It was too surreal to understand and through tears she struggled to articulate the time warp of trying to understand, to even believing it was Andy, to cope with the possibility, to deny it was true, until she realized it was.
+She could hardly describe the next two chaotic hours it took to bring Andy’s body out.
+It was too surreal to understand and through tears she struggled to articulate the time warp of trying to understand, to even believing it was Andy, to cope with the possibility, to deny it was true until she realized it was.

 Immediately, close friends responded in support.
 The cycling community rose like a peloton sprinting for the finish line with a million dollars at stake.
 Their close friends Kristin Weber and Matt Davies drove overnight to get to Steamboat.
 The couples were close, racing together, traveling and hanging out for years.
 Says, Matt, “Andy was a hugger, he would give me these big brother type hugs, he was the only male I ever told that I love.”
 Continued Matt, “I always thought If anything ever happened to me, I would want Andy to be the one to help with my kids.
 He is THE capable guy—no idea it would be him and not me.”